DUI Lawyer in Montgomery County, PA

 Mr. Kellis has worked on both sides of DUI law, has relationships with the courts in Montgomery County, and will fight to reduce or dismiss charges against you.
 He has handled cases like yours every day for the past 25 years.

-Learn about your available legal options during a free, no-obligation case review with Steven E. Kellis.
+Learn about your legal options during a free, no-obligation case review with Steven E. Kellis.
 Call 215-940-1200 or contact us online now.

-What to Expect When You’re Arrested
+What to Expect When You’re Arrested?

 A DUI arrest typically occurs when a police officer stops a vehicle for a traffic law violation or for driving behavior that indicates intoxication.
 Signs of drunk driving include quick acceleration, weaving from one lane to another, or tailgating.